← Back to Blog

 The bigger issue is what you are doing on your phone.
 Scrolling social media, reading news, watching videos, and engaging in text conversations all keep your brain in an active, alert state.
 This cognitive stimulation raises cortisol levels and suppresses the natural wind-down process your brain needs to prepare for sleep.

-Research published in the journal Sleep Medicine found that interactive screen use (texting, social media, gaming) was significantly more disruptive to sleep than passive screen use (watching a calm show).
+Research published in the sleep medicine literature found that interactive screen use (texting, social media, gaming) was significantly more disruptive to sleep than passive screen use (watching a calm show).
 The mental engagement keeps your brain in problem-solving, evaluating, or emotional-processing mode — the opposite of the relaxed state you need.
+This is why phone addiction is such a potent sleep disruptor — it combines light exposure with high cognitive stimulation.

 The Emotional Rollercoaster Effect